 Technology Enables Truth To Be Whatever You Want It To Be

 People have always been suspicious of marketers.
-We are the sideshow barkers preaching our promises to the masses, inviting them to buy our wares and realize the incredible benefits our clients’ products and services provide.
+We are the sideshow barkers preaching our promises to the masses, inviting them to buy our wares and enjoy the incredible benefits our clients’ products and services provide.

 It’s easy enough to fake reviews or give products away for favorable words.
-People are catching on to that sleazy game and are becoming suspicious that maybe the alleged real people are just shills.
+People are catching on to that sleazy game and becoming suspicious that maybe the alleged real people are just shills.

 Carnie barkers always had shills–– right?